Huniiiii/Security-Card/README.md

 **def sumOfDoubleEvenPlace(number):**

-Return this number if it is a single digit, otherwise, return

-the sum of the two digits
+Return this number if it is a single digit, otherwise, return the sum of the two digits

 **def getDigit(number):**
 Return sum of odd place digits in number
+\n

 **def sumOfOddPlace(number):**